October 18, 2016

 My answer was that, while in the end it’s all about performance, it’s extremely difficult to identify reliable predictors of superior returns.
 So difficult that it may not warrant the effort, and at worst it can result in return-chasing behavior that harms rather than helps returns.1 Fees, on the other hand, are the one component of performance we have full control over.
 So focusing on fees makes sense.

 For years, researchers and practitioners have looked high and low for predictors that would reliably identify which mutual funds would do best in the future.
 They’ve looked at all the likely suspects, and some pretty unlikely ones too, for predicting future fund returns.
-They looked at the past 1-, 3-, 5- and 10-year performance of a fund, the size of the fund, the Morningstar rating of the fund, the number of times the fund manager has appeared on TV, and even the fund’s proximity to Omaha.2
+They looked at the past one-, three-, five- and 10-year performance of a fund, the size of the fund, the Morningstar rating of the fund, the number of times the fund manager has appeared on TV, and even the fund’s proximity to Omaha.2

 Here’s what they found: the most powerful predictor is low fees.3 The single strongest statement I’ve read on the topic comes from Russel Kinnel, director of research at Morningstar: